jcsteh/osara/readme.md

 Please see below for a list of the exact actions supported.
 You will need to use these actions in order for OSARA to provide feedback.

+## Key Map
+OSARA does not yet provide its own key map.
+You may wish to use [this key map created by Derek Lane and Gianluca Apollaro](http://dl.dropbox.com/u/5126017/DGKeyMap03-10-2015.ReaperKeyMap?dl=1).
+You can import it from the Actions dialog.
+This key map is similar to that provided by ReaAccess, though there are some differences.
+You can see the full key map by selecting Key bindings and mouse modifiers from the Help menu.

 ## Usage

 ### Supported REAPER and Extension Actions